atalayerdgn/pipex/README.md

 # PIPEX
 x This project aims to deepen your understanding of the two concepts that you already know: Redirections and Pipes.
-It is an introductory project for the bigger UNIX projects that will appear later on in the cursus

 # System Calls in C